Azure/autorest/Documentation/swagger_handling.md

 ```

 ### Error Modeling
-At the runtime of the client library, if the server returns an undesired status code or throws exceptions, the exception will be expected to be an `HttpOperationException`.
+At the runtime of the client library, if the server returns an undesired status code or throws exceptions, an exception of type `HttpOperationException` will thrown from the AutoRest generated client library.
 The exception instance will contain the request of type `HttpRequestMessage` (in property `Request`), the response of type `HttpResponseMessage` (in property `Response`), and the error model if defined in Swagger specification (in property `Body`).
 The error model must be defined as the `default` response's scheme.

 **Example:**
 A response of
 ```json